 Unless otherwise indicated, information contained in this prospectus concerning our industry and the markets in which we operate, including our general expectations and market position, market opportunity and market share, is based on information from our own management estimates and research, as well as from industry and general publications and research, surveys and studies conducted by third parties.
 Management estimates are derived from publicly available information, our knowledge of our industry and assumptions based on such information and knowledge, which we believe to be reasonable.
 Our management estimates have not been verified by any independent source, and we have not independently verified any third-party information.
-In addition, assumptions and estimates of our and other factors, including those described in "Risk Factors".
+In addition, assumptions and estimates of our and our industry's future performance are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described in "Risk Factors".
 These and other factors could cause our future performance to differ materially from our assumptions and estimates.
 See "Special Note Regarding Forward-Looking Statements".

-Our trademarks Visualant[TM] and ChromaID[TM] are used throughout this prospectus.
+Our trademarks VisualantTM and ChromaIDTM are used throughout this prospectus.
 This prospectus also includes trademarks, trade names and service marks that are the property of other organizations.
-Solely for convenience, trademarks and trade names referred to in this prospectus appear without the ® and [TM] symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or that the applicable owner will not assert its rights, to these trademarks and trade names.
+Solely for convenience, trademarks and trade names referred to in this prospectus appear without the ® and TM symbols, but those references are not intended to indicate, in any way, that we will not assert, to the fullest extent under applicable law, our rights or that the applicable owner will not assert its rights, to these trademarks and trade names.